openlilylib/snippets/meta/status-values.md

 It may be further improved in the future, but there is nothing wrong with current code.

-**buggy** - this snippet is finished (i.e. nothing in the code needs fixing), but there are known problems (for example caused by LilyPond bugs).
+**buggy** - this snippet is finished (i.e. the code is complete and it works), but there are known problems (for example caused by LilyPond bugs).

 **workaround** - this snippet is complete, but due to LilyPond